The CarrierWave and Cloudinary gems provide us with an easy way to allow image uploads through forms.

 end

 For security, it’s best to store your keys in environment variables.
-Read more on the how and why this is important in the guide on storing your credientials sercurely.
-In short, you can create a file called .env
+Read more on the how and why this is important in the guide on storing your credientials securely.

-After pushing to Heroku, you’ll need to manually add these environment variables in the Settings tab of your application.
+After pushing to Heroku, you’ll need to manually add these environment variables (Heroku calls them “Config Vars”) in the Settings tab of your application.

 Finally, create an initializer file called cloudinary.rb